salaboy/platforms-on-k8s/chapter-8/argo-rollouts/README.md

       - pause: {duration: 10}
 ```

-First it will set the traffic split to 25 percent and wait the team to test the new version (the `pause` step), then after we manually signal that we want to continue the rollout will move to 75 percent to the new version to finally pause for 10 seconds and then move to 100 percent.
+First, it will set the traffic split to 25 percent and wait for the team to test the new version (the `pause` step), then after we manually signal that we want to continue the rollout will move to 75 percent to the new version to finally pause for 10 seconds and then move to 100 percent.

-Before applying the Rollout, Service and Ingress resources located in the `canary-release/` directory, let's install Kafka for the Notification Service to connect.
+Before applying the Rollout, Service, and Ingress resources located in the `canary-release/` directory, let's install Kafka for the Notification Service to connect.

 ```shell
 helm install kafka oci://registry-1.docker.io/bitnamicharts/kafka --version 22.1.5 --set "provisioning.topics[0].name=events-topic" --set "provisioning.topics[0].partitions=1" --set "persistence.size=1Gi"